POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Beside getting the values itself there are plotting functionalities available
-to display the content of a `PSyGrid` object.
+to display the content of a :samp:`PSyGrid` object.
 There are three main plotting
 functionalities:

-- :samp:`plot`: This creates a one dimensional plot from the `PSyGrid`.
-An
+- :samp:`plot`: This creates a one dimensional plot from the :samp:`PSyGrid`.
-  example can be found in the :ref:`tutorials <plot_1d>`.
-The code details are
+  An example can be found in the :ref:`tutorials <plot_1d>`.
+The code details
-  available in the :py:func:`PSyGrid.plot <posydon.grids.psygrid.PSyGrid.plot>`
+  are available in the
-  code and the :py:class:`visualisation libary <posydon.visualization.plot1D>`.
+  :py:func:`PSyGrid.plot <posydon.grids.psygrid.PSyGrid.plot>` code and the
+  :py:class:`visualisation libary <posydon.visualization.plot1D>`.
 - :samp:`plot2D`: This creates a two dimensional representation from the
-  `PSyGrid`.
-Again, an example can be found in the :ref:`tutorials <plot_2d>`.
+  :samp:`PSyGrid`.
+Again, an example can be found in the
+  :ref:`tutorials <plot_2d>`.
 The code details are available in the
   :py:func:`PSyGrid.plot <posydon.grids.psygrid.PSyGrid.plot2D>` code and the
   :py:class:`visualisation libary <posydon.visualization.plot2D>`.
 - :samp:`HR`: This is similar to :samp:`plot` but specialized on producing